 We do have probe layouts available for all types of experimental setups, however those can be differentiated in three main categories: active, chronic and semi-chronic probe layouts.
 The three different probe layouts are summarized below.

 The silicon probe is assembled onto a rigid printed circuit board (PCB), which can be attached onto the stereotactic frame and is often used in acute setups.
 Depending on the amount of channels, different connectors can be used such as DIL, MOLC, Micro Omnetics, etc...
 The different PCB layouts can be found when selecting the acute check-box in our digital probe catalog.

 The silicon probe is assembled onto a 3-cm-long ultra-flexible polyimide cable designed to interface with a ZIF-plug or Omnetics connector.
-The chronic layout is perfectly suited for chronic experiments and setups where it is recommended to mechanically decouple the connector from the silicon probe.
+The chronic layout is perfectly suitable for chronic experiments and setups where it is recommended to mechanically decouple the connector from the silicon probe.
 Chronic probe are implanted using the inserter tool and show great results in bigger size animal-models.
 The chronic probe is implanted using a dedicated reusable insertion tool, shown in the accessories subpage.
 There is a variety of connector types that we can assemble at the other side of the flex cable so we can make sure your existing headstage will be compatible with the electrode array.

 The silicon probe is assembled as close to the connector as possible.
 This is the most compact probe layout and perfectly suitable for small-animal models in acute and chronic setups.
 This probe layout typically makes use of nano Omnetics connectors and the different layouts can be found when selecting the semi-chronic check-box in our digital probe catalog.